Combined DNA Index System: Scientific basis

-The bulk of identifications using CODIS rely on short tandem repeats (STRs) that are scattered throughout the human genome and on statistics that are used to calculate the rarity of that specific profile in the population.
+The bulk of identifications using CODIS relies on short tandem repeats (STRs) that are scattered throughout the human genome and on statistics that are used to calculate the rarity of that specific profile in the population.
 STRs are a type of copy-number variation and comprise a sequence of nucleotide base pairs that is repeated over and over again.
 At each location tested during DNA analysis, also known as a locus (plural loci), a person has two sets of repeats, one from the father and one from the mother.
-Each set is measured and the number of repeat copies is recorded.
-If both strands, inherited from the parents, contain the same number of repeats at that locus the person is said to be homozygous at that locus.
-If the repeat numbers differ they are said to be heterozygous.
+Each set is measured, and the number of repeat copies is recorded.
+If both strands, inherited from the parents, contain the same number of repeats at that locus, the person is said to be homozygous at that locus.
+If the repeat numbers differ, they are said to be heterozygous.
 Every possible difference at a locus is an allele.
-This repeat determination is performed across a number of loci and the repeat values is the DNA profile that is uploaded to CODIS.
-As of January 1, 2017, requirements for upload to national level for known offender profiles is 20 loci.
+This repeat determination is performed across a number of loci, and the repeat values are the DNA profile that is uploaded to CODIS.
+As of January 1, 2017, the requirements for upload to the national level for known offender profiles are 20 loci.

 Alternatively, CODIS allows for the upload of mitochondrial DNA (mtDNA) information into the missing persons indexes.
-Since mtDNA is passed down from mother to offspring it can be used to link remains to still living relatives who have the same mtDNA.
+Since mtDNA is passed down from mother to offspring, it can be used to link remains to still living relatives who have the same mtDNA.